dellagd/112-Term-Project/README.md

 Project Overview
 ----------------
 MapCMU is a software package that enables precise localization via Wireless Access Points and, using this technology, routing from the detected location to a new destination.
 The user operation of MapCMU takes place as follows: First, create a map of viable routes on a given floor using the Route Planning Mode (MapCMU comes pre-loaded with all floors of the Gates-Hillman Center).
-Then, walk all routable areas in which localization is desired, building a data-map of the wireless topology of the area, using the AP Mapping Mode.
-At his point, routing from the current location can be performed in the Routing Mode using the route map and AP map that were previously generated.
+Also, walk all routable areas in which localization is desired, building a data-map of the wireless topology of the area, using the AP Mapping Mode.
+After these steps, routing from the current location can be performed in the Routing Mode using the route map and AP map that were previously generated.

 Installation
 ------------